 Step 6 – Draw the Hilt Wrap Braid

 Katanas usually have a braid like wrap along their hilt.
-To draw this pattern add a set of evenly spaced rhombus shapes along it.
+To draw this pattern first draw a set of evenly spaced rhombus shapes.

 If you are planning to make a fairly small drawing then you can omit the rest of the details of the handle wrap and stop at this stage.
 Animators and manga artists can also sometimes do this to just to save time.

-If you want to make a more detailed drawing of the hilt then you can move on to the next step.
+If you want to make a more detailed drawing of the braid then you can move on to the next step.